LGN520/farreach-public/ae_instructions.md

 			- Note: controller is co-located in the first server (dl21).
 	+ One 2-pipeline Tofino switch with SDE 8.9.1 (hostname: bf3).
 - **Note that our AE testbed is managed by a springboard machine (dl1), to connect with any of the above machines:**
-	+ Under your own machine (e.g., laptop): use the ssh command and private key provided in Artifact Description (submitted by hotcrp) to connect with the spingboard machine (dl1).
+	+ Under your own machine (e.g., laptop): use the ssh command and private key provided in Artifact Appendix (submitted by hotcrp) to connect with the spingboard machine (dl1).
 	+ Under the springboard machine (dl1): connect with any of the above machine by ssh (e.g., `ssh dl11`).

 </br>